 The Day Mick Jagger and Keith Richards Met Again

-Revisiting Jimmy Page’s First Gig With the Yardbirds
+The Night Jimmy Page Played His First Gig With the Yardbirds

 Jimmy Page had already turned down the Yardbirds … twice.